sib-swiss/containers-introduction-training/docs/course_material/running.md

 ??? done "Answer"
     yes

-## Commands
+### Commands

-The second positional argument of `docker run` can be a command followed by it's arguments.
+The second positional argument of `docker run` can be a command followed by its arguments.
 So, we could run a container non-interactively (without `-it`), and just let it run a single command:

 ```sh
 docker run ubuntu-figlet figlet "non-interactive run"